apache/arrow/docs/source/java/dataset.rst

 .. code-block:: Java

-   ByteBuffer substraitExtendedExpressions = ...; // createExtendedExpresionMessageUsingSubstraitPOJOClasses
+   ByteBuffer substraitExtendedExpressions = ...;
-   ScanOptions options = new ScanOptions(32768, Optional.empty(), Optional.of(substraitExtendedExpressions));
+   // Use Substrait APIs to create an Expression and serialize to a ByteBuffer ScanOptions options = new ScanOptions(32768, Optional.empty(), Optional.of(substraitExtendedExpressions));

 .. seealso::